pedroluzu2001/Lab-2-Symmetric-Key/README.md

 Using 64-bit DES key encryption, and a message of “kettle” and a password of “oxtail”, determine the cipher using the differing padding methods.

-**CMS:**
+**CMS:** 6b6574746c650202

 ### C.3 For the following words, estimate how many hex characters will be used for the 64-bit key DES encryption:

 **Number of hex characters:**

-- “fox”:
+- “fox”: 16 hex characters
-- “foxtrot”:
+- “foxtrot”: 16 hex characters
-- “foxtrotanteater”:
+- “foxtrotanteater”: 32 hex characters
-- “foxtrotanteatercastle”:
+- “foxtrotanteatercastle”: 48 hex characters

 # Python Coding (Encrypting) (1p)